kiankhaneghahi/Password-Storage-GUI-Application-with-Python/README.md

 <img width="1177" alt="Screenshot 2025-05-28 at 1 42 54 PM" src="https://github.com/user-attachments/assets/909ffacb-20c4-4334-a040-ff4e07fa8eb9" />

 ## Future Related Projects
 Currently, a web based version of this application is considered and is under development.
-This will make improvements in the security aspects of the application and its user interface.
+This will make improvements on the security aspects of the application and its user interface.
 However, it also introduces some new challenges in the process which are being addressed and resolved carefully.